Spagettileg/music-promotion-pbf/README.md

 Bootstrap was the chosen framework for styling my project.
 I used the Bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.

 ### Colour Palette
 Colours used in this project were sourced from [Colour Hunt](https://colorhunt.co/).
-Essentially, the colours are seeking to capture key attrbutes of The Monkees through energy, intelligence, country rock and psychedelia
+Essentially, the colours are seeking to capture key attributes of The Monkees through energy, intelligence, country rock and psychedelia

 Colour         | Hex Code
 ---------------|----------